 For a subset of patients with status migrainosus, IV magnesium therapy results in clinically significant pain relief without the need for intramuscular pain medications.
 Therefore, IV magnesium may be useful as a cost-effective first-line parental therapy for status migrainosus, especially for patients who initially present with lower pain intensity.

 Migraine Headache Naturopathic work-up and treatments: involve a work-up for food sensitivities and mineral stores in the body.
 In my experience, many patients experience significant relief after identification of food sensitivities through a blood test, and elimination of those foods is done.
 Rechallenging of eliminated foods can help to isolate which foods may be potentially aggravating specific symptoms.
 Mineral levels, of magnesium in particular, can be low.
-If an acute migraine attack is occurring, Myer's injections (IV vitamin/mineral) high in magnesium are often very effective in my experience at reducing pain or aborting the attack.
-A short treatment course of Myer's injections can often be effective, in my experience, at reducing the frequency of attack as well.
+If an acute migraine attack is occurring, IV vitamin/mineral high in magnesium are often very effective in my experience at reducing pain or aborting the attack.
+A short treatment course of Modified Myer's injections can often be effective, in my experience, at reducing the frequency of attack as well.
 All IV treatments are individualised to patient case specifics.

 Cluster headaches are less frequent than other forms.
 They are characterized by one-sided pain, usually around the eye.
 Occasionally symptoms of blood vessel involvement such as a runny nose may be present.
 Congestion and pressure can also be present.
 The headaches are more common in men, and may often be associated with stressful periods.